rundeck/rundeck/docs/en/manual/03-basics.md

 The initial resource model will contain information just about the Rundeck server host and is useful just for running local commands on the Rundeck server.
-You can browse the project resource model by going to the "Run" page.
+You can browse the project resource model by going to the "Jobs" page.

 In the shell, you can list the Node resources in a resource model using the shell tool, `dispatch`.